Inception: Satoshi's Pathway to Bitcoin Adoption

 Throughout history, money, as a symbol and medium of social exchange, has been controlled by various elites.
 From early credit recording systems in temples to commodities used as money, power rested with those exploiting precious metal deposits or minting coins, while others relied on assayers to ensure their purity and prevent dilution with less valuable metals.
 Over time, custodians of records and issuers of representative money2—emperors, monarchs, bankers with state backing, and modern governments with central banks—have controlled centralized ledgers, from tally sticks and paper currency to electronic records.
 Until today, when money no longer needs to represent a claim on something of value but instead relies on forced trust in the issuer.

-Bitcoin marks the first time a monetary representation is maintained and secured through a distributed computing network, decentralizing the power to uphold this institution and allowing anyone who meets the technical requirements to participate.
-Bitcoin's consensus mechanism, combining proof-of-work with a peer-to-peer network, effectively solves the longstanding Byzantine Generals Problem by enabling a decentralized network to agree on a single state version of the blockchain3, even in the presence of malicious actors.
+Bitcoin marks the first time a monetary base is maintained and secured through a distributed computing network, decentralizing the power to uphold this institution and allowing anyone who meets the technical requirements to participate.
+Bitcoin’s consensus mechanism, combining proof-of-work with a peer-to-peer network, effectively solves the longstanding Byzantine Generals Problem by enabling a decentralized network to agree on a single state version of the blockchain3, even in the presence of malicious actors.
 It also addresses the Double-Spending Problem by making alterations to the blockchain prohibitively expensive in terms of computational power, rendering double-spending virtually impossible.

-This analysis compiles Satoshi's monetary insights and perspectives on bitcoin as an asset from original published messages, which are fewer compared to discussions about Bitcoin as a distributed network.
+Given the monetary nature of the project, the goal is to ‘return to the root to find the meaning’, as Sengcan4 said, the radix of why we are here as an industry.
+For this reason, this analysis compiles Satoshi Nakamoto's monetary insights and perspectives on bitcoin as an asset from original published messages, which are fewer compared to discussions about Bitcoin as a distributed network.
 It presents a coherent picture that Satoshi originally shared with the world, connecting the interconnected ideas expressed at various times about the intended function and design principles behind Bitcoin as the first required step toward an envisioned currency system built on bitcoin’s base.

 Martien van Steenbergen: > Would love to also see support for not having to supply and managing money.
 Would make it easier and cheaper to maintain and results in having sufficient money, always and everywhere.
 No scarcity, no abundance, exactly the right amount all times, self-organizing.